 Your chapter will receive one point when meeting each of the following criteria:

-- Attended a chapter leadership training session
+- Attends a chapter leadership training session

 - Growing or steady membership

 - Participates in Young Eagle or Flying Start programs